 Union City is a very small village located in the state of Michigan.
 With a population of 1,725 people and just one neighborhood, Union City is the 383rd largest community in Michigan.
-Union City has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Union City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Union City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Union City is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Union City who work in sales jobs (20.43%), food service (7.65%), and office and administrative support (7.05%).

-Union City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Union City does not have a public transit system used by locals to get to and from work.

 The per capita income in Union City in 2022 was $23,845, which is low income relative to Michigan and the nation.
 This equates to an annual income of $95,380 for a family of four.
 However, Union City contains both very wealthy and poor people as well.